-Illustration #1: Determining and Gathering Personally Identifiable Information

-Alex speaks to his friend Bryce, cognizant of the intensely personal relationship between a person and one's cellphone in the modern era.
-As a portal to the web, a cellphone contains photos, messages, idle musings, and internet search history, which most would rather keep to themselves.
+Illustration #1 : Determining and Gathering Personally Iden- tifiable Information Alex speaks to his friend Haxor3k has decided on a Bryce, cognizant of the in- target, so now it shifts to retensely personal relation- connaissance.
+The job now is ship between a person and to gather as much Personally one's cellphone in the mod- Identifying Information ern era.
+As a portal to the about Bryce as it can, connect web, a cellphone contains photos, messages, idle musings, and internet search history, which most would rather keep to themselves.
 Alex argues, however, that these messages should be used to defend Bryce from the unfounded accusations being leveled at him in public and private.
 For Alex's client, this Personally Identifiable Information is anything that could be tied back to Bryce, be it cellphone call logs (to connect Bryce to a phone number, and those of his closest friends), or a photograph of Bryce at his cottage.
 Bryce's cottage is remote and thus far undiscovered by paparazzi, and Bryce would prefer to keep it that way.
 If that cottage photograph were to get out, the background signage, layout of the bay, and architecture of the building could be used to connect the address back to Bryce, destroying his personal privacy.